 Quality of life (QoL) is one of the most important patient-reported outcome measures to evaluate treatment efficacy in patients with advanced Parkinson’s disease (PD).[1-3] Clinical studies mostly assess QoL using the disease-specific Parkinson’s disease questionnaire (PDQ) or the more generic European Quality of Life Questionnaire with 5 dimensions (EQ-5D).[4-6] However, these tools do not consider the concept of life satisfaction which has been described as a relevant component to holistically assess QoL.[7]
 Life satisfaction has been regarded as “the degree to which a person positively evaluates the overall quality of his/her life as a whole; in other words, how much the person likes the life he/she leads”.[8]
 Therefore, life satisfaction covers the cognitive aspects of well-being of a person triggered through subjective factors rather than external circumstances as it has been reported for QoL.[5, 9, 10] Nevertheless, to date, the literature on life satisfaction in PD is sparse.[11-13]

-Ambrosio and colleagues developed and validated the 6-item Satisfaction with Life Scale (SLS-6) in a PD population.[11]
+Ambrosio and colleagues developed and validated a 6-item Satisfaction with Life Scale (SLS-6) in PD.[11]
 This scale surveys life satisfaction overall and in five specific areas: physical health, psychological well-being, social-relations, leisure, and financial situation.
-However, the SLS-6 does not consider aspects of satisfaction with treatment, an essential component of the management of patients with PD which might also have an important effect on life satisfaction.
+However, the SLS-6 does not consider aspects of satisfaction with treatment, an essential component of the patient facing inclusive management strategy in patients with PD which might also have an important effect on life satisfaction.
 Understanding the factors that contribute to both satisfaction with life and treatment is critical for improving care and treatment in PD, in particular, for advanced treatment strategies in late stages of PD.[12]

 Therefore, the main objective of our study was to evaluate the psychometric characteristics of a new tool modified from the SLS-6 including aspects on satisfaction with treatment, the so-called Satisfaction with Life and Treatment Scale-7 (SLTS-7).
 We hypothesized that the SLTS-7 is a valid and reliable tool to assess satisfaction with life and treatment in patients with PD.